BlackPixl/PixlSorting/README.md

 While  sorting by hue, the ideal values to use for the threshold are from 0 to 1.

-The threshold is set to 100 by default
+The threshold is set to 100 by default.

 ## Examples:
 ```console